splunk/splunk-connect-for-snmp/docs/configuration.md

     information is accessed when using the above communityName.
--   **tag** (optional) - Arbitrary string that specifies a set of transport endpoints from which a command responder application will accept management requests with given communityName or to which notification originator application will send notifications when targets are specified by a tag value(s).
+-   **tag** (optional) - Arbitrary string that specifies a set of transport endpoints from which a command responder application will accept management requests with a given communityName or to which notification originator application will send notifications when targets are specified by a tag value(s).

 #### 2. Configure optional parameters SNMPv3 users

-SNMPv3 users may require more params for different security levels, which can be set up in config.yaml (`files: scheduler: config` part of `config_values.yaml`).
+SNMPv3 users may require more parameters for different security levels, which can be set up in config.yaml (`files: scheduler: config` part of `config_values.yaml`).

 1. Add SNMPv3 userName as Key under **usernames** section.